 Ohio Putative Father Registry

 We get a lot of questions about Ohio’s Putative Father Registry and it’s important to understand how Ohio handles the rights of unmarried men in adoption.
 A putative father is a legal term used to describe an unmarried man who may be the biological father of a child, but who has not had paternity established according to state law.
 Many states, including Ohio, have a ‘putative father registry’ for men to voluntarily indicate their intention to establish paternity.
 A putative father must sign up with the registry within a very specific time frame in order to be notified about an adoption involving the child.
-Read about Ohio’s putative father laws here and here, and explore different laws in other states here.
+Read about Ohio’s putative father laws here and here.